-The Assessor's Office is excited to announce that some exemption holders may renew their exemption online.
-The first phase of the renewal application will allow exemption holders, who do not want to split their exemption, to renew online.
-Renewal cards will be mailed out the week of October 19th.
-If there is an access code printed on your renewal card, you have the option to renew online rather than return your signed card.
-Exemption holders without an access code must return their signed cards with their selection(s).
+The Assessor's Office is excited to announce that all exemption holders may now renew their exemptions online.
+To renew using the online program, use the access code printed on your renewal card.
+To ensure exemptions are applied to Real Property tax bills, please respond by March 30th.
 All responses must be submitted by the June 15th deadline.
-If you do not receive your renewal card by November 19th, please contact our Customer Service Division at (702) 455-3882.
+Please note, if you applied your exemption to your real property record, the value may not reflect on your December Notice of Value card.
+If you do not receive your renewal card by December 18th, please contact our Customer Service Division at (702) 455-3882.
 Use our link below for more information on our property tax exemption programs for Surviving Spouses, Veterans, Disabled Veterans and Blind Persons:

 Personal Property postcards have been mailed to businesses of record as of July 1.
 If you did not receive a postcard by July 15, please call our Appraisal Division at (702) 455-4997.

 In 2005, the Nevada State Legislature passed a law to provide property tax relief.
 Assembly Bill 489 provides for a partial abatement which limits annual tax increases on an owner's primary residence to no more than 3%, and for all other properties, no more than 8%.
 This is referred to as the "tax cap".